Belisarius Begging for Alms: Style

 The same subject had already been used by Peyron in his own Belisarius receiving Hospitality from a Peasant; in contrast, only a few characters are present here and the scene is dependent on the story for dramatic effect.
 David shows us a fallen hero, old and blind, begging in the street with a young child when one of his former soldiers, astonished, recognises him.

 The setting is Antique: sober, austere and overwhelming architecture is placed behind the depiction of harsh conditions.
 This shows that the artist wanted to associate Greek style with heroic themes in the context of the concerns of the artist's time.

-Essentially, it is through the theme of virtues borrowed from ancient times that the "true style", later called neo-classical, spread into art, rejecting the frivolities of the royal court of Louis XVI at the time of the French revolution.
+It is through the theme of virtues borrowed from ancient times that the "true style", later called neo-classical, spread into art, rejecting the frivolities of the royal court of Louis XVI at the time of the French Revolution.
 In the very composition of the work of David, however, the essence of the tableau juxtaposes several rococo ideas, and is thus not a completely neo-classical work.
 Nonetheless, the neo-classical perspective can still be found, especially in the ideas behind this painting: a revolutionary (David) offers a meditation on the moral heroism in adversity.

 The artist returned to the subject in 1784, producing a smaller canvas with minor changes which is in the collection of the Louvre.